Mailtrap vs SendGrid

 Which is more popular, Mailtrap or SendGrid?

-On the Knock platform, Mailtrap handled <1M messages from December 12th to March 12th compared to 500M+ for SendGrid.
-Mailtrap is currently trending upward in adoption, while SendGrid volume has remained stable.
+On the Knock platform, Mailtrap handled <1M messages from January 1st to March 31st compared to 500M+ for SendGrid.
+Mailtrap is currently seeing declining volume, while SendGrid volume has remained stable.

 Can I use both Mailtrap and SendGrid together?